Join Us

 Cognitive Behavioral Skills Training

-to enhance the students’ self-esteem, and improve or develop coping skills to address stress, decision-making, problem-solving, social skills, and effective self-advocacy communication and critical thinking skills.
+To enhance the students’ self-esteem, and improve or develop coping skills to address stress, decision-making, problem-solving, social skills, and effective self-advocacy communication and critical thinking skills.

 Cognitive Behavioral Therapy (CBT)

-to start to identify their thought patterns - negative and irrational thoughts
+To start to identify their thought patterns - negative and irrational thoughts

 Get the student to start to understand why they think what they think which results in the feelings they have